vkjammala-arista/SONiC/doc/port_fec_flr/port_fec_flr.md

 FLR is expressed as,
 	FLR = (Total Transmitted Frames - Total Received Frames) / Total Transmitted Frames

-Based on the available Forward Error Correction (FEC) data, receiver device can estimate frame loss in terms of number of uncorrected FEC codewords.
-For large scale traffic it's reasonable to approximate FEC FLR with Codeword Error Ratio (CER) which is expressed as
+Based on the Forward Error Correction (FEC) data, receiver device can compute Codeword Error Ratio (CER) which is expressed as

 	CER = Uncorrectable FEC codewords / Total FEC codewords Received

+and FEC FLR can be estimated from CER.

 ## 2 Requirements
 ### 2.1 Functional Requirements